SuperOfficeDocs/superoffice-docs/docs/database/tables/enums/prefdescaccessflags.md

 ## Usage

 * [PrefDesc](../prefdesc.md).accessFlags - Preference description, drives the Preference GUI.
 Maintenance client - controls all preferences in SuperOffice.
+You find an overview off all standard preference on http://techdoc.superoffice.com.
 May be used by third-party developers to add system preferences to be updated from SuperOffice Maintenance client, instead of ini-files.